 Do It Now

-We know it’s hard.
+Name a Guardian for Your Minor, we know it’s hard.
 Thinking about someone else raising your children can stop you in your tracks.
 It feels crushing and too horrific to consider.
 But you must.
 If you don’t, a stranger will determine who raises your children if something happens to you – your children’s guardian could be a relative you despise or even a stranger you’ve never met.

-No one will ever be you or parent exactly like you, but more than likely, there is someone you know that could do a decent job providing for your children’s general welfare, education, and medical needs if you are no longer available to do so.
+No one will ever be you or a parent exactly like you, but more than likely, there is someone you know that could do a decent job providing for your children’s general welfare, education, and medical needs if you are no longer available to do so.
 Parents with minor children need to name someone to raise them (a guardian) in the event both parents should die before the child becomes an adult.
 While the likelihood of that happening is slim, the consequences of not naming a guardian are more than intense.

 If no guardian is named in your will, a judge – a stranger who does not know you, your child, or your relatives and friends – will decide who will raise your child.
 Anyone can ask to be considered, and the judge will select the person he or she deems most appropriate.
 Families tend to fight over children, especially if there’s money involved – and worse – no one may be willing to take your child; if that happens, the judge will place your child in foster care.
 On the other hand, if you name a guardian, the judge will likely support your choice.